 6) McAfee Knob

 Another spot that is pretty much a necessity on this list.
 Although it can also get crowded.
 I’ve hiked it a few times, most recently Oct 2021.
-Got there late afternoon, parking lot was packed but luckily found a spot on a little road down the street.
+Got there late afternoon, the parking lot was packed but luckily found a spot on a little road down the street.

 The hike itself is about 3.5 miles out and back but I hiked about 1 mile past the knob itself to stay the night at Campbell Shelter.
 The next morning, woke up early and hiked to the knob for sunrise.